serp1412/LazyTransitions/README.md

         // add the main view to your transition handler transitioner.addTransition(for: view)

+        // FOR DISMISS
         // become your delegate for custom view controller transitioning transitioningDelegate = self

+        // or FOR POP
+        // become the delegate for your navigation controller navigationController.delegate = self

         // become the transitioner delegate
         transitioner.delegate = self
     }
 }

+// FOR DISMISS
 // in the view controller's transitioning methods... extension MyVC : UIViewControllerTransitioningDelegate {
     func animationController(forDismissed dismissed: UIViewController) -> UIViewControllerAnimatedTransitioning? {